MorphZG/obsidian_vault/01_Reference/virtualenvs.md

 This prefix lets us know that the environment env_name is currently active, meaning that when we create programs here they will use only this particular environment’s settings and packages.

->When doing a project within virtual environment you should have a file with listed [[requirements file|requirements]].
+>When doing a project within virtual environment you should have a file with listed [[01_Reference/requirements file|requirements]].
 Tools like [[pip]] can create it but also install from it very easily.

 To leave the environment, simply type the command deactivate and you will return to your original directory.